trangthao/trangthao.github.io/_pages/about.md

 What's new
 ======
+* [13 Dec 2024] A new blog on Medium ["Understanding challenges in deploying ML"](https://medium.com/@thaotrangk49clc3/understanding-challenges-in-deploying-ml-31cf58287d51) is posted.
+  * In this post, I summarized the key challenges of running machine learning in practice, from handling data inconsistencies and integrating with existing systems to monitoring model performance after deployment.
+These insights highlight the complexities of operationalizing ML and offer strategies by other tech firms to address them effectively, ensuring that machine learning systems deliver value in real-world settings.
 * [12 Dec 2024] A new blog on Medium ["Understanding measuring long-term effects"](https://medium.com/@thaotrangk49clc3/understanding-measuring-long-term-effects-05764c59970d) is posted.
   * In this post, I summarized how to measure long-term outcomes in A/B testing.
 While short-term results are easy to track, they often miss lasting impacts.
 Three approaches can help: Long-term experiments or holdouts compare groups over time but are slow and costly; Modeling user learning tracks how users adapt to changes, offering better insights into lasting effects; and Surrogate metrics use short-term data to predict long-term outcomes, enabling faster decisions.
 I also summarized examples from Instacart, Netflix, and LinkedIn to show these methods' benefits and challenges (especially in using surrogate metrics), emphasizing the need to balance speed and accuracy in decision-making.
 * [12 Dec 2024] A new blog on Medium ["Understanding triggered analysis"](https://medium.com/@thaotrangk49clc3/understanding-triggered-analysis-bd52f63d498d) is posted.